rahulreddy15/assignment/README.md

 ## 1. System Overview

-This document describes the architecture and components of our Scalable and Resilient Event-Based Message Exchange System, designed for real-time product information updates.
-The system utilizes Apache Kafka as its core messaging technology to ensure high throughput, scalability, and fault tolerance.
+Imagine you've got a product catalog that's always changing.
+Our system grabs those changes, turns them into events, and shoots them off to whoever needs to know about them.

 ## 2. Architecture Components

 ### 2.1 Product Information System
-- The primary source of product information changes.
+- Where it all starts - the source of all our product updates
-- Serves as the origin for all update events in the system.

 ### 2.2 Event Producer API
-- Implemented as a FastAPI server.
-- Responsible for adding change events to Kafka topics.
-- Provides HTTP endpoints for manual event creation.
-- Supports automatic event creation through Change Data Capture (CDC).
+- The messenger (built with FastAPI) - it's got HTTP endpoints for manual event creation and supports automatic event capture through Change Data Capture (CDC)

 ### 2.3 Apache Kafka Cluster
-- Core message broker of the system.
-- Uses Zookeeper for cluster management.
-- Topics are created dynamically based on environment variables in the docker-compose file.
+- The backbone of our operation - they handle all the message brokering and cluster management

 ### 2.4 Downstream Consumers
-- Multiple services that subscribe to relevant Kafka topics.
-- Process events according to their specific functions.
+- The listeners who act on the news - they're customizable for different business needs

 ### 2.5 Monitoring Consumer
-- Specialized consumer subscribed to the monitoring topic.
-- Stores monitoring events in a database for observability.
+- Our watchful eye - it keeps track of all the system events

 ### 2.6 Frontend Dashboard
-- Provides visual representation of product information updates.
-- Displays data from the monitoring database for system observability.
+- Where we can see what's happening - it gives us real-time insights into our system's health

 ## 3. Data Flow